ImaginateSolutions/payment-gateways-by-user-roles-for-woocommerce/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Start by visiting plugin settings at "WooCommerce > Settings > Payment Gateways by User Roles".

+== Screenshots ==

+1. Select which user roles must be checked.
+2. Include or Exclude certain payment gateways for certain users.

 == Changelog ==

+= 1.2.4 - 14/10/2021 =
+* Fixed an issue where some times the gateway array would be set to empty string.
+* WC tested up to: 5.8

 = 1.2.3 - 29/08/2020 =
 * Dev - Made the code PHPCS compliant.